emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Soft98 Note

-Install [AdGuard Extra](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#userscript) userscript (not the extension) and enable `AdGuard - Ads` filterlist.
+Enable `AdGuard - Ads` filterlist in uBlock, and if that doesn't work try installalling the [AdGuard Extra Userscript](https://github.com/AdguardTeam/AdGuardExtra?tab=readme-ov-file#userscript) (not the extension) and enabling it in your script manager.

 ***